fortran-lang/stdlib/WORKFLOW.md

 is recommended for local development.

-Sources for the main library target are added in ``src/CMakeLists.txt`` relative to their the library target, *i.e.* no absolute paths are required.
+Sources for the main library target are added in ``src/CMakeLists.txt`` relative to the library target, *i.e.* no absolute paths are required.

-To add tests the macro ``ADDTEST`` should be used in instead of the CMake function ``add_test``, it hides creation of the executable target, linking against the main library target and registering the test.
+To add tests, the macro ``ADDTEST`` should be used instead of the CMake function ``add_test``, the macro hides creation of the executable target, linking against the main library target and registering the test.
-The tests themselves are defined as standalone executables in the subdirectories in ``src/tests``, a new subdirectory with tests has to registred in ``src/tests/CMakeLists.txt``.
+The tests themselves are defined as standalone executables in the subdirectories in ``src/tests``, a new subdirectory with tests has to be registred in ``src/tests/CMakeLists.txt``.

-The source tree should be considered read-only, references to ``PROJECT_SOURCE_DIR`` and ``CMAKE_CURRENT_SOURCE_DIR`` should only be used for accessing source files, never to write build outputs, use ``PROJECT_BINARY_DIR`` and ``CMAKE_CURRENT_BINARY_DIR`` to write build artifacts instead.
+The source tree should be considered read-only.
+References to ``PROJECT_SOURCE_DIR`` and ``CMAKE_CURRENT_SOURCE_DIR`` should only be used for accessing source files, never to write build outputs, use ``PROJECT_BINARY_DIR`` and ``CMAKE_CURRENT_BINARY_DIR`` to write build artifacts instead.